-A major difficulty in devising analytical methods to handle glassy systems, such as systems with quenched disorder, is to describe accurately the many metastable states which play a role both in the statics (equilibrium) and the dynamics, as well as the barriers separating these states.
+A major difficulty in devising analytical methods to handle glassy systems, such as systems with quenched disorder, is to describe accurately the many metastable states which play a role both in the statics (equilibrium) and in the dynamics, as well as the barriers separating these states.
 Two main general methods have been developed.
-The first is a mean-field theory, based on the Gaussian variational method (GVM), which, in the statics, captures the many states by a multitude of saddle points exhibiting spontaneous replica symmetry breaking $(RSB)^1$.
-Being highly versatile, the GVM has been applied to numerous problems, notably in spin glasses, and has later been extended to the dynamics 2,3 .
-The second method is the functional renormalization group (FRG) which has been applied successfully to disordered elastic systems and random field spin models, both in the statics^{4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28} as for the driven $dynamics^{29,30,31,32,33,34,35,36}$.
-Although its range of applications is at present smaller, it is a powerful and promising method which allows to compute fluctuations not captured by mean-field theory.
+The first is a mean-field theory, based on the Gaussian variational method (GVM), which, in the statics, captures the many states by a multitude of saddle points exhibiting spontaneous replica symmetry breaking (RSB).1 Being highly versatile, the GVM has been applied to numerous problems, notably in spin glasses, and has later been extended to the dynamics.^{2,3} The second method is the functional renormalization group (FRG) which has been applied successfully to disordered elastic systems and random-field spin models, both in the statics^{4-28} and for the driven dynamics.^{29-36} Although its range of applications is at present smaller, it is a powerful and promising method which allows to compute fluctuations not captured by mean-field theory.
 The (relevant) coupling constant in FRG is the disorder correlator R(u).
-In contrast to standard field theories it is not a number but a function of the field u, defined for the microscopic model in Eq.
+In contrast to standard field theories, it is not a number but a function of the field u, defined for the microscopic model in Eq.
 (6).
 Since the two methods GVM and FRG are rather different in spirit, and historically have developed along separate tracks, it is important to compare them whenever possible.
 A further goal is to understand whether and how they may be extended to a broader range of models.

-In this paper we focus on disordered elastic systems, where both methods have been applied.
+In this paper, we focus on disordered elastic systems, where both methods have been applied.
 As we discuss, some of the conclusions and ideas may extend to other models with quenched disorder.
-Besides being of direct interest for experiments, including vortex lattices, magnetic systems, density waves^{5,37,38,39,40,41,42}, models of manifolds in a random potential provide the simplest example of a glass phase where numerous metastable states occur beyond the so-called Larkin scale.
-As for random-field systems, the so-called dimensional reduction phenomenon occurs, which renders conventional zero-temperature perturbation theory trivial^{43,44,45}, indicating the failure of the latter to capture the complexity of the energy landscape.
+Besides being of direct interest for experiments, including vortex lattices, magnetic systems, and density waves,^{5,37-42} models of manifolds in a random potential provide the simplest example of a glass phase where numerous metastable states occur beyond the so-called Larkin scale.
+As for random-field systems, the so-called dimensional reduction phenomenon occurs, which renders conventional zero-temperature perturbation theory trivial,43-45 indicating the failure of the latter to capture the complexity of the energy landscape.
 A big success of both methods, GVM and FRG, has been to circumvent this problem.
-However, they achieve this in seemingly rather different ways: The GVM approximates the Gibbs measure by a hierarchical superposition of Gaussians, encoded in the Parisi Ansat $z^{1,46}$.
-In the FRG, the existence of a cusp (in the coupling function R''(u)) beyond the Larkin scale is related to the existence of many metastable states.
-This was nicely illustrated in an early paper by Balents, Bouchaud and Mézard47.
-The idea that coarse graining leads to shocks in the force landscape, and the similarity of the pinning problem to the Burgers equation, was introduced using a toy RG model with two degrees of freedom.
+However, they achieve this in seemingly rather different ways: The GVM approximates the Gibbs measure by a hierarchical superposition of Gaussians, encoded in the Mézard-Parisi ansatz.^{1,46} In the FRG, the existence of a cusp [in the coupling function R''(u) beyond the Larkin scale is related to the existence of many metastable states.
+This was nicely illustrated in an early paper by Balents et al.47 The idea that coarse graining leads to shocks in the force landscape, and the similarity of the pinning problem to the Burgers equation, was introduced using a toy renormalization group (RG) model with two degrees of freedom.
 However, the function R(u) defined in that work does not coincide with the one usually studied in field theory, making a precise comparison difficult.